 S = M × L / T

-Test for Thermal Stability: 49 In this test the oil separation from the ointment were tested at 60 - 70% RH and 37 ± 1 °C in humidity chamber.
+Test for Thermal Stability: 49 In this test the oil separation from the ointment were tested at 60- 70% RH and 37 ± 1 °C in the humidity chamber.

-Procedure: In this a 20 mm broad and 5 mm stripe of ointment were spread on the internal wall of the beaker of 100 ml capacity, in its total heights.
-Kept the beaker for 8 hrs in humidity chamber at 60-70 % RH and temperature of 37 ± 1°C. To pass the test there should not be any oil separation in the cream.
+Procedure: In this, a 20 mm broad and 5 mm stripe of ointment was spread on the internal wall of the beaker of 100 ml capacity, in its total heights.
+Kept the beaker for 8 h in the humidity chamber at 60-70 % RH and temperature of 37 ± 1°C. To pass the test, there should not be any oil separation in the cream.
 The results are shown in Table 8.

-Determination of pH: 49 Hair dye might have wide variety of pH mostly ranging from 5 - 9.
-The ointment in general has a pH between 6 - 9.
+Determination of pH: 49 Hair dye might have a wide variety of pH mostly ranging from 5-9.
+The ointment, in general, has a pH between 6-9.
 Hazelton reported that there is little correlation between pH and irritancy.
-Harry’s pointed out that it may be difficult to obtain accurate pH reading even with glass electrode.
-The electrode must be washed free from any residue of acid and alkali to ensure the accurate reading.
+Harry’s pointed out that it may be difficult to obtain accurate pH reading even with a glass electrode.
+The electrode must be washed free from any residue of acid and alkali to ensure accurate reading.

 Apparatus Used: pH meter (digital model -111E).

 Test Procedure: All the formulations under test were oil in water semisolid emulsions.
 As pH of the creams not to be directly measured, here 10% dilutions were made were with distilled water and the resulting pH mixture was determined with a pH meter.
 The results are shown in Table 5.

 Principle of the Method: The emulsion is broken with dilute mineral acid and the fatty matter was extracted with petroleum ether.
 It is weighted after removal of the solvent.

 Regents: Dilute hydrochloric acid - 1:1 (%) ethyl ether.
 Methyl orange indicator solution - dissolve 0 - l gm of methyl orange in 100 ml water.
 Sodium sulphate I desiccated,